Search Engine x What We Spend

 after

 life hit me, I looked at, you know, you have the B and the C plan.
+Yeah.

-Because originally, as a child, you know, it was medical, the medical field and nursing.
+Because originally As a child, you know, it was medical, the medical field and nursing.

-click with that, you know, and
+I kind of click with that, you know, and

-I had the issues that was horrible throughout my my youth and um i went through a lot of abusive stuff
+had the issues that was horrible throughout my youth.
+And

-i would help with the church members especially elderly church members, and get them to church.
+I would help with the church members, especially elderly church members, and get the church.
+I'll give you an example.

 When I started driving buses, I had one of the most toughest instructors to check me.
+And when he told me, he said, Maxine,

+you're putting me to sleep.
 I was like, dang, I got it.

 You are tough.